Back in the High Life: Legacy

 In the UK, Back in the High Life was certified Gold by BPI in August 1986.
-In the US, Gold was reached almost as quickly but strong sales continued for a longer period, raising the album to Platinum in October 1986.
+In the US, strong sales in 1986 ensured the album was certified Platinum by October.
 With steady sales through 1987, the album was certified 3× Platinum by the RIAA in January 1988.

 Winwood's wife Nicole separated from him in late 1985 while he was still recording on the other side of the Atlantic Ocean.
 Around the same time, Winwood went to hear a Junior Walker concert at the Lone Star Cafe in New York City and met a Nashville woman named Eugenia Crafton; the two struck up a relationship.
 Crafton was Winwood's girlfriend in mid-December 1985 when Will Jennings visited New York City with his own paramour, singer-songwriter Marshall Chapman.
 They went out as a foursome to enjoy the nightlife, and stayed at the Gramercy Park Hotel for a few days.
 Winwood kept his new girlfriend and failing marriage private: When he started his album tour in August 1986, he instructed his staff to inform journalists that he would not answer any questions about his personal life.
 Winwood's divorce was finalised in December 1986, then Crafton and Winwood married in January in a private ceremony held at Fifth Avenue Presbyterian Church.
 When he stepped up to the podium on 24 February 1987 to accept one of two Grammy Awards, Winwood said, "I'd like to say how much an award like that means to me.
 The more I'm involved in making records the more it seems to mean.
 So I would like to thank everyone who has written for me...
 And finally, I would like to thank my wife."
 Winwood settled in Nashville, and his first child, Mary Clare, was born in May 1987.
 The new Nashville vibe lent its sound to Winwood's fifth album, Roll With It, released in June 1988, which would eventually surpass Back in the High Life in sales.